 Jim Milledge has just completed a memoir entitled "Mountains My Lab".
 Although not intended for publication, Jim has given us permission to reproduce extracts on our blog.
-During 2019 we'll bring you images and text that describe the extraordinary life of one of mountain medicine's leading figures.
+During 2019 and 2020 we'll bring you images and text that describe the extraordinary life of one of mountain medicine's leading figures.

 We came back to Britain in 1936 after my parents had served their first term of seven years in China.
 We travelled by P&O liner from Shanghai and stopped off in India for a holiday with Greville and Nansi Young, and my cousins Jill and Terry.
 Jill was a year older and Terry a year younger than me.
 We had a wonderful three weeks with them at their home in central India.